whitelynx/whitelynx.github.io/resume.md

 [X11]: https://www.wikiwand.com/en/X_Window_System

-- Motivated, self-taught developer with a love for learning and playing with new technologies.
+- Motivated, self-taught developer with a love for learning new technologies.
 - Enthusiastic about collaboration and mentoring.
 - Extensive experience in full-stack web development, open source projects, microservices, and tool building.
 <!--- Hobby projects in open-source projects, video games, music software, and embedded development.-->